smashwilson/hubot-adventure/README.md

 # hubot-adventure

-Interactive fiction action for your Hubot
+_Interactive fiction engine for your Hubot_